Fine Feathers Make Fine Birds...Or So They Say

 Shaking it from his mind, he pushed open the door to the pretty empty looking store, 'Let the poor bastard have his ten minutes of freedom, it can't hurt.'

-Ha ha, Winchester, ha ha.
+Ha ha, Winchester.
+Ha ha.

-The place was empty except for them, besides the shrill looking man scrunched up behind the till, reading some crinkled, greasy magazine.
+The place was almost empty except for them, one other shrill looking man scrunched up behind the till, reading some crinkled, greasy magazine.
 The man's peering grey eyes examined them over the top of his magazine closely for a moment as they entered, narrowing minutely at the odd way the taller man held the door open for the other, not letting go until the brunette was at least three feet in the doorway.
 The clerk, huffing his distaste at knowing in a few moments he would have to pretend to care they existed, turned back to his reading material.

 Brushing off the waves of contempt flowing from Slimy's direction, Dean quickly began gathering Sam's rabbit food, and his own perfect dietary choices.
 Castiel trailing him, not caring for anything in the place, and not looking either.
 The angel couldn't care less about being here, the fact was that he could walk in and out of this place freely again, nothing was keeping him here now that his wings were finally invisible.
 It was a glorious change, and he could quite happily trail Dean through shops like this for the next week and still be this content.